-Attendance and Welfare Officer: Great Park Academy
+Attendance and Welfare Officers

-An Attendance and Welfare Officer is employed by Great Park Academy.
+Attendance and Welfare Officers are deployed across Great Park Academy.
 The duties are to:

-- check all individual registration certificates on a regular basis to check on levels of attendance and absence patterns - respond daily to registration printouts from the Admin Assistant (Attendance) for students who are missing without reason or have an unsatisfactory reason for absence - provide lists of all students with attendance of 90% or under for the fortnightly meetings with the Assistant Principals - ensure that information regarding students with attendance issues identified by feeder school Attendance and Welfare Officers is passed on to relevant pastoral staff - carry out regular post registration truancy checks by looking at lesson marks - continue with the current system so that letters can be sent electronically on a termly basis - work with Senior Learning and Pastoral Supervisors to identify appropriate parents to be invited in to complete Parenting Contracts and be part of the meeting if the parent engages - request further medical information by letter from parents who regularly attribute their child's absence to illness - refer to the Local Authority Attendance Service for legal monitoring - work with the Senior Management Team to analyse data by vulnerability factors, absence categories and class/year groups - work with the Senior Management Team to develop strategies to deal with issues that arise through consultations with staff/data analysis - work with school staff to identify appropriate students that require flexible learning opportunities
+- check all individual registration certificates on a regular basis to check on levels of attendance and absence patterns; - respond daily to registration printouts for students who are missing without reason or have an unsatisfactory reason for absence; - provide lists of all students with attendance of 90% or under for the fortnightly meetings with Pastoral Lead and/or Team Leaders; - produce half termly reports to the Pastoral Team with class and year group attendance and targets; - ensure that information regarding students with attendance issues identified by feeder/previous school Attendance and Welfare Officers is passed on to relevant pastoral staff; - carry out regular post registration truancy checks by looking at lesson marks; - continue with the current system so that letters can be sent electronically on a termly basis; - work with Pastoral Teams to identify appropriate parents/carers to be invited into complete Parenting Contracts and be part of the meeting if the parent engages;

+- request further medical information by letter from parents/carers who regularly attribute their child's absence to illness; - refer to the Local Authority Attendance Service for legal monitoring; - work with the Senior Leadership Team to analyse data by vulnerability factors, absence categories and class/year groups; - work with the Senior Leadership Team to develop strategies to deal with issues that arise through consultations with staff/data analysis; and - work with school staff to identify appropriate students that require flexible learning opportunities.

-Parents are expected to contact school at an early stage and to work with the staff in resolving any problems together.
+Parents/carers are expected to contact school at an early stage and to work with the staff in resolving any problems together.
 This is nearly always successful.
 If difficulties cannot be sorted out in this way, the school may refer the case to the Local Authority Attendance Service, they will also try to resolve the situation by agreement but, if other ways of trying to improve the child's attendance have failed and unauthorised absences persist, the Local Authority can use sanctions such as Fixed Penalty Notices, Education Supervision Orders or prosecutions in the Magistrates Court.

-Parents may wish to contact the Attendance Service themselves to ask for help or information.
+Parents/carers may wish to contact the Attendance Service themselves to ask for help or information.
 They are independent of the school and will give impartial advice.
 The telephone number is 0191 2774500.